DioxusLabs/docsite/docs-src/0.4/en/cookbook/tailwind.md

     }
     ```

-6. Create a `input.css` file with the following content:
+6. Create a `input.css` file in the root of your project with the following content:

     ```css
     @tailwind base;